louisremi/x-tag-elements/web-code-sample/README.md

 xtag-web-code-sample
 =============

 This build a preview from HTML, JS & CSS code in a sandboxed iframe.
-It depends on [prismjs](http://prismjs.com/), included in manual mode: `<script src="prism.js" data-manual></script>`.
+You can optionnaly load [prismjs](http://prismjs.com/) into your page for syntax highlighting of the code samples.
+If you do so, make sur to activate its manual mode: `<script src="prism.js" data-manual></script>`.

 Example: